 Saint Joseph’s University does not tolerate hazing in any form.
 The University believes that hazing is contrary to the Christian teaching of human dignity and contradicts an environment of friendship, maturity, and charity within its collegiate community.
 Any individual or organization found responsible for violating the Interim Antihazing Policy, may face disciplinary action from the University, and may also face criminal charges under state law, including The Timothy J. Piazza Antihazing Law, 18 Pa.
 C.S. § 2801, et seq.

-Consistent with the Timothy J. Piazza Antihazing Law (Act 80 of 2018), Saint Joseph’s University makes publicly-available this five-year report of Hazing in violation of the University’s policy prohibiting hazing (or of Federal or State laws related to hazing) that are reported to the University.
+Consistent with the Timothy J. Piazza Antihazing Law (Act 80 of 2018), Saint Joseph’s University makes publicly-available this five-year report of hazing in violation of the University’s policy prohibiting hazing (or of Federal or State laws related to hazing) that are reported to the University.
 The University will update the report bi-annually on January 1 and August 1 of each year.

 In this 17-minute documentary produced by the Clery Center, personal storytelling compels viewers to action.
 Takeaways include definitions of hazing, examples of hazing practices, and realistic alternatives to hazing that accomplish the goals of team-building and unity.

 This site is a resource for students, staff, faculty, alumni, parents, and others interested in learning about hazing within student groups at Saint Joseph’s University.
 Since hazing is a national problem that occurs in high schools, colleges, and other settings, this information may be useful to visitors as well.

 Inquiries or feedback about this site please email firstname.lastname@example.org